Jwt

 When an error occurs, the Error object thrown will contain a code property with one of the following values:

-malformed_tokenThe token string is not a valid JWT (wrong number of parts, invalid Base64, or invalid JSON).
+malformed_tokenThe token string is not a valid JWT (for example, it has an invalid number of parts for the given operation—verify() expects exactly three parts, while decode() requires at least two—or it contains invalid Base64 or invalid JSON).

 key_requiredThe options object or the key property is missing.